Retrograde motion of the planets: Everything you need to know

 - Jupiter, the granddaddy of the Solar System, goes into retrograde every nine months or so, lasting for around four months at a time.

-- Saturn goes into retrograde a little over every 12 months, lasting for around four and a half months at a time, slightly longer than the Jupiter retrograde.
+- Saturn goes into retrograde a little over every 12 months, lasting for around four and a half months at a time, slightly longer than Jupiter in retrograde.

 - With a similar retrograde cycle to Saturn, Uranus goes into retrograde just over every 12 months, lasting for around five months.